cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 </ul>

 #### Android only features

-<p>These are some features that are currently Android only, however we would love to see PR's for this functionality in iOS.
+These are some features that are currently Android only, however we would love to see PR's for this functionality in iOS.

 <ul>
   <li>Zoom</li>
   <li>Auto focus</li>